Motion made, and Question proposed, That this House do now adjourn.—(Steve Brine.)

 Sadly, human rights are too often referred to in a disparaging or dismissive way in the UK.
 I believe that disregard may stem at least in part from complacency, misunderstanding and possibly even incredulity.
 It is all too easy to take rights for granted when, by and large, we benefit from them, although of course I am aware that we are all far from perfect, have deficiencies that need to be addressed and must remain vigilant to ensure that our rights are not eroded.
 It can be challenging to imagine the real suffering endured by the many millions who have their rights violated, and it can be distressing to believe that people can still treat others with such disdain and cruelty.
 However, as most of us here know, terrible things happen every day, everywhere.
 Many of us have had the privilege and honour of meeting victims of human rights violations all over the world, who have given us detailed testimony and whose courage and dignity are simply astounding.

 I am concerned that, post-Brexit, we are heading for even more challenging times.
 I fear that we will become so consumed by “Project UK” that, whether deliberately or inadvertently, the importance of the international human rights framework and the promotion and protection of universal values throughout the world will be downgraded at the expense of more short-term prosperity and security considerations.
 In addition, I fear that the UK leaving the EU could make it more difficult, not less, to speak out and act when serious and systematic violations occur.
 In the first instance, we are bound to have less leverage acting on our own, and in the second, how often will the UK put its head above the parapet on its own?
-I would be grateful if the Minister could reassure me on those points.
+I would be grateful if the Minister reassured me on those points.